SAFEHR-data/PIXL/orthanc/orthanc-raw/README.md

 - If modifying any of the `.json` configuration files, any typo will cause the instance to fail to start.
 - If the postgreSQL DB is not available, the instance will fail to start.
-- In production, the IPs, ports and AE Titles must match those given to / received from the PACS team.
+- In production, the IPs, ports and AE Titles must match those given to / received from the Imaging team.
 - To use the REST interface, the web port must be exposed.
 - To use DIMSE, the DICOM port must be exposed.
 - DICOMWeb is (deliberately) not enabled on this instance.